 Different orchids bloom at different time of the year, and you can assemble a collection of orchids, where orchids will be blooming one after another all year round.
 Usually, flowering lasts for about a month, but this time may significantly differ among different species.
 Also, there are such types of orchids which can bloom for all year almost without interruptions.

 That is not a secret, that orchids are grown for their showy flowers (except Jewel orchids).
 It is very frequently asked – will orchid rebloom after flowering?
-What is proper way of looking after orchids after flowering?
+What is a proper way of looking after orchids after flowering?
 How to get an orchid to bloom?
-Many people don’t bother at all and simply use orchids as some sort of a live bouquet and discard faded orchids, sometimes because they don’t know what to do with orchids after blooms fall off .
-But it is better to keep the plant and rebloom it, as orchids are perennial plants, capable to grow for centuries.
+Many people don’t bother at all and simply use orchids as some sort of a live bouquet and discard faded orchids, sometimes because they don’t know what to do with orchids after blooms fall off.
+But it is better to keep the plant and rebloom it, as orchids are perennial plants, capable of growing for centuries.